 Gem was my third child, but the first with diagnosed treated severe GORD.
 I breastfed my first two children until age 14 months, and because of the risk of allergies in my family didn’t give them food that contained cow’s milk until they were one years old.
 (Allergy prevention guidelines were different over 20 years ago!)

 With Gem, breastfeeding was initially easy.
 She fed well, gained weight and was contented.
 By three weeks of age she started screaming after feeds and arching her back.
-She would have been happy to feed again, but this would have only made her pain worse, so I would persist with her screaming for at least an hour.

 As time went by breastfeeding got harder rather than easier.
 However, even with the difficulties, I found there were many advantages to breastfeeding.
 If you are struggling, you are not alone.
 Breastfeeding is not always easy.